Ruby is a writer, entrepreneur, and mom here to share baby name ideas.

 - Tempest - Fierce and bold, this Old French name means 'violent storm'.
 This is an unusual choice that might be fitting for a baby girl born during a blizzard.

-- Winnie - On the list not for its etymology, this is a modern name which reminds us of wintertime.
+- Winnie - On the list not for its etymology, this is a modern name that reminds us of wintertime.

 Holiday Season Inspired